paul6325106/twitch-bits-compass/README.md

 file:///path/to/repo/twitch-bits-compass/dist/index.html?channelName=voodoocowboy

-But need to change that, because OBS doesn't let you set params on local files
+But this doesn't work well with OBS, so this will change soon

-Highly recommend not ticking 'Shutdown source when not visible', because compass functionality is tied to browser source lifecycle.
+Highly recommend not ticking 'Shutdown source when not visible', because compass functionality is tied to browser source lifecycle

 # Commands